Accessible Web Vendors

 Editor

-A person using an accessible digital civic kiosk in a public space
+A person using an accessible ADA compliant civic kiosk in a public building

 Key Takeaways